gpufit/Gpufit/docs/examples.rst

 - Noisy data and random initial guesses for the fit parameters
 - Use of the maximum likelihood estimator which is appropriate for data subject to Poisson noise

-In this example, a set of simulated data is generated, consisting of 10\ :sup:`4` 2D Gaussian peaks, with a size of 30 x 30 points.
+In this example, a set of simulated data is generated, consisting of 10\ :sup:`4` individual Gaussian peaks, with a size of 30 x 30 points.
 Random noise is added to the data.
 The model function and the model parameters are described in :ref:`gauss-2d`.

 In this example the true parameters used to generate the Gaussian data are defined in the following code block.